billsix/programmingFromTheGroundUp/docs/source/functions.rst

    subl $8, %esp

-This subtracts 8 from FIXMEAMPesp; (remember, a word is four bytes long).
+This subtracts 8 from %esp; (remember, a word is four bytes long).
 [4]_ This way, we can use the stack for variable storage without worring about clobbering them with pushes that we may make for function calls.
 Also, since it is allocated on the stack frame for this function